 Edited Journal Issue

-Guest editor, with Shaohua Guo, of special issue “Imagining Geopolitics Across Media and Artforms in Asia and Beyond.”
-ASIANetwork Exchange, vol. 28, no. 1, 2021.
-(Forthcoming)
+Kong, Belinda, and Shaohua Guo, guest editors.
+“Imagining Geopolitics across Media and Artforms in Asia and Beyond.”
+Special issue of ASIANetwork Exchange, vol. 28, no. 1, 2022.

 “From ‘Chinese Diaspora’ to ‘Sinospore’: Multispecies Chineseness and Transmemory in Larissa Lai’s Salt Fish Girl.”
 Reading China Against the Grain: Imagining Communities, edited by Carlos Rojas and Mei-hwa Sung, Routledge, 2020, pp. 190-213.